antoniusjairus4/Thrift-stores/README.md

-This is a repo where we are building a thrift store for college students where you can buy and sell used things
+This is a repo where we are building a thrift store for college students where you can buy and sell used things like books and clothes